 Whether you’re new to LinkedIn or not, we’ve got some tips to help you make the most of the social media platform to increase your visibility and your sales prospects.

 Create an All-Star LinkedIn profile to build your retirement plan business

 LinkedIn provides you with a unique opportunity to share your personal brand.
 The site also lets you know when you’ve done it right, by awarding you with “All-Star status.”
 All-Star profiles are 27 times more likely to be found in a search4—increasing your chances to be found in searches on LinkedIn, which can help you build your network.
-To see if your profile is at All-Star status—or how to achieve it—follow these step-by-step guidelines for success.

 How to search for prospects and build your retirement plan business on LinkedIn